 Beets contain nutrients, including fiber, folate, vitamin C, and manganese.
 They also contain betaine, a compound that has been shown to reduce inflammation and protect cells from damage.
 Beets are a good source of antioxidants and have anti-inflammatory properties.

 They are typically grown in temperate climates, and the roots can be harvested after about 60 days.
 The leaves are also edible and can be used in salads or cooked as greens.
-When shopping, look for ones that are firm and free from blemishes.
+When shopping, look for firm, free-from-blemishes leaves.

 Broccoli is a member of the cabbage family.
 It is an annual plant that reproduces by seed into sprouts.
 It grows best in full sun but will tolerate some shade.
 The ideal temperature for growing broccoli is between 60 and 65 degrees Fahrenheit.
 There are many different species of broccoli.